 The current plan also includes another new separated bike path that will connect the site from east to west, a rebuilt Cambridge Street with new crosswalks and protected bike lanes, a wider, ADA-accessible replacement for the Franklin Street pedestrian bridge over the Turnpike at the western edge of the site, and a car-free transitway from West Station to Malvern Street and Packard’s Corner.

 Advocates would also like to see a new bike-and-pedestrian connection to the river from Agganis Way on the Boston University campus.

 Stuffing 200,000 cars down ‘The Throat’

 The most technically challenging part of the Allston Multimodal Project involves what planners are calling “the throat,” the area of the Charles River waterfront where the Turnpike, Soldiers Field Road and two commuter rail tracks squeeze through a choke point that’s just over 210 feet wide.

-To fit in an eight-lane replacement Turnpike alignment, plus four lanes of the Soldiers Field Road, plus two new commuter rail tracks, and squeeze in a little more room for the Paul Dudley White Path, MassDOT has settled on an arrangement that would stack Soldiers Field Road on a viaduct over the Turnpike:
+To fit in an eight-lane replacement Turnpike alignment, plus four lanes of the Soldiers Field Road, plus two new commuter rail tracks, and squeeze in a little more room for the Paul Dudley White Path, MassDOT has proposed an arrangement that would stack Soldiers Field Road on a viaduct over the Turnpike: